 As we continued our walk through Perechyn, Ruslan suddenly interrupted a story he was telling us – to point something out.
 “You see those cloth lines stretched between the shacks?” he pointed at the motley clothes labyrinth that webbed through the whole village.
 “It is not just washed clothes drying in the sun, it is a new face of the village and an evidence of God’s miracle.”

-All Gypsy women – old, sick or pregnant, needed walk 1-3 kilometres a day to the nearest well or river and return with full heavy buckets.
+All Gypsy women – old, sick, or pregnant, needed to walk 1-3 kilometers a day to the nearest well or river and return with full heavy buckets.
 Pastor Ruslan had the vision to restore an old soviet water reservoir which was situated on the top of a hill overlooking the village.

-With HART’s help, they refurbished it, and installed plastic water piping to all the homes in the village.
-As a result of this project, Gypsies were now able to wash clothes on a regular basis, and keep their children cleaner.
+With HART’s help, they refurbished it and installed plastic water piping in all the homes in the village.
+As a result of this project, Gypsies were now able to wash clothes on a regular basis and keep their children cleaner.

 Even Ruslan & Irina’s daughter has set a revolutionary new example for her peers.
 Firstly, because she not only learned to read and write, she also elected to go to a vocational training school and learn a skill.

 And even more remarkable for Gypsies, was the fact that she waited until she was 20 to get married.
 She had a classic Christian wedding ceremony and wore a snow-white dress.
 Her message to the girls in her village: get an education, marry when you are mature, and a wedding is something special in God’s eyes.